storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Announcements

-- This version includes the following extra features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
+- This version includes the following extra features: BASE64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
-- [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) _is a CC0 (public domain) starting point to reproduce issues with this plugin and may be used as a quick way to start developing a new app_.
+- [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) is a CC0 (public domain) starting point to reproduce issues with this plugin and may be used as a quick way to start developing a new app.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).